 Pirate’s life means constant rotation between a stroke of luck and troubles, but it's hard to tell one from the other.
 Diageo (owning the brand since 2001) wanted to donate $10k for each touchdown crowned with a known pose to Gridiron Greats, a foundation supporting retired American football players.
 Diageo could have wished but the NFL found that ambush marketing practice and prohibited it.
 In return, Captain Morgan gained goodwill and positive attention.

-To restore balance in nature you can always bite the competition. 🦈 In Canada there is no bigger fish than Captain Morgan with twelve million bottles sold annually (2015), while Admiral Nelson is barely reaching eleven thousand sales (2014).
+At the same time, biting the competition to secure market dominance seems not to reach the broad masses. 🦈 In Canada there is no bigger fish than Captain Morgan with twelve million bottles sold annually (2015), while Admiral Nelson is barely reaching eleven thousand sales (2014).
 Diageo sued small fish and the court took a look at the similarity of the competing labels and ruled as follows: the most famous admiral in the history of the British Fleet resembles the pirate figure, which confuses the helpless consumer to such an extent that by mistake he could buy the wrong product.
-Since Diageo has spent in the past 15 years almost $150-million on marketing Captain Morgan - unacceptable, I guess. 🤔
+For the record, Diageo has spent on marketing Captain Morgan in the past 15 years almost $150-million. 🤔

 The pharmacists from Kingston, Levy Brothers, created a spiced rum variety based on the rum from the Long Pond Distillery.
 Seagram bought the rights to produce it, although changed the name to Captain Morgan (1944).
 A decade later bought Long Pond too (1953).
 Nowadays, the distillery is owned by the state-owned National Rums of Jamaica and Diageo is considered a key client.